-The relaxed assumption 1A is more consistent with hydrological reality.
-The statistical characteristics (e.g., averages, standard deviations etc.) and, consequently, the parameters of distribution functions exhibit temporal (e.g. seasonal) variation.
-In addition, evidence from long geophysical records shows that there appear fluctuations of local statistical properties on large time scales (e.g., tens of years, hundreds of years, etc.).
-It has been proposed that such fluctuations, either periodical or irregular, occurring either on a single time scales or on multiple time scales simultaneously, constitute the physical basis of the well-known Hurst phenomenon (Klemes, 1974; Montanari et al., 1999; Koutsoyiannis, 2002).
-Here it should be noted that such fluctuations may not be detected in series of maxima, which typically satisfy Leadbetter's (1974) condition of the absence long-range dependence, but surely affect the parent distribution of rainfall at low- and intermediate-level exceedences.
+The relaxed Assumption 1A is more consistent with hydrological reality.
+The statistical characteristics (e.g. averages, standard deviations, etc.) and, consequently, the parameters of distribution functions exhibit temporal (e.g. seasonal) variation.
+In addition, evidence from long geophysical records shows that there appear fluctuations of local statistical properties on large time scales (e.g. tens of years, hundreds of years, etc.).
+It has been proposed that such fluctuations, either periodical or irregular, occurring either on a single time scale or on multiple time scales simultaneously, constitute the physical basis of the well-known Hurst phenomenon (Klemeš, 1974; Montanari et al., 1999; Koutsoyiannis, 2002).
+Here it should be noted that such fluctuations may not be detected in series of maxima, which typically satisfy Leadbetter's (1974) condition of the absence of long-range dependence, but surely affect the parent distribution of rainfall at low- and intermediate-level exceedences.

 The consequences of Assumption 1A are demonstrated by examples in which the parent distribution is specified to be the gamma distribution (which belongs to the domain of attraction of EV1) with varying scale parameter.
 (Additionally, the shape parameter could be regarded as a varying one, but the study of the effect of the variation of the scale parameter is mathematically more convenient and sufficient for the demonstration attempted.)
-More specifically, it may be assumed that during some 'epoch' (e.g. a specific month of a year through one or more years) the scale parameter is fixed to some value $\alpha_i > 0$ .
-In this case, the probability density function of $Y_i$ , conditional on $\alpha_i$ , is where the shape parameter $\theta > 0$ was kept constant for all 'epochs'.
-In the first example it will be assumed that $\alpha_i$ varies randomly following a gamma distribution itself with scale parameter $\beta > 0$ and shape parameter $\tau > 0$ , so that its density is
+More specifically, it may be assumed that during some "epoch" (e.g. a specific month of a year through one or more years) the scale parameter is fixed to some value $\alpha_i > 0$.
+In this case, the probability density function of Y_i , conditional on α_i , is:

-$$f_i(y|\alpha_i) = \alpha_i^{\theta} y^{\theta-1} e^{-\alpha_i y} / \Gamma(\theta)$$ (13)
+$$f_i(y|\alpha_i) = \alpha_i^{\theta} y^{\theta - 1} e^{-\alpha_i y} / \Gamma(\theta)$$ (13)